CodeKommissar/The-WebDev-Blog/content/intro/about.md

 ---

-Before we begin this trip, let me introduce myself.
+Before we begin this journey, let me introduce myself.

 ![A photo of myself](me.jpg?width=60%)